IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/bug-bounty-program.md

 * Categorize vulnerabilities based on severity and assign priorities.
 * Coordinate remediation efforts with developers and security engineers.
 * Ensure proper ethical reporting practices and enforce disclosure policies.
-* Escalate major security incidents to the appropriate body depending on the issue raised.
+* Escalate major security incidents to the appropriate body depending on the type of issue raised.
 (Technical Steering Committee, Open Source Committee, or Security Council).
 * Provide quarterly reports on program performance, trends, and challenges.

 **Composition:**